 Second, Prosper is a great place for those with less-than-perfect credit to not only qualify for loans, but get fair rates.
-This is particularly true when you consider than many people are getting these types of loans in order to consolidate credit card debt (with 25%+ APRs!).
+This is particularly true when you consider that many people are getting these types of loans in order to consolidate credit card debt (with 25%+ APRs!).
 Getting approved for a personal loan is tough when you have a high debt-to-credit ratio.
 But you have a better chance of getting a moderate-range APR loan from Prosper.

 Prosper allows these types of people the opportunity to personally appeal to individual investors, increasing their chances of success.
 A traditional bank often approves or denies based on credit formulas alone.
 But Prosper lets you explain yourself and your situation.
 This can increase your odds of approval.